 We demonstrate the concept by considering a case study, of the Bruhat decomposition of a $d\times d$ matrix with determinant $1$ over a finite field of order $q$, analysing the length and the memory requirements as functions of $d$ and $q$.
 Our example demonstrates that keeping track of memory requirements in the design of an SLP can lead to SLPs that are extremely efficient in terms of storage (see Theorem~\ref{introThm}).

 The paper is structured as follows.
 MSLPs are formally defined and their evaluation discussed in Section~\ref{sec2}, where some simple examples are also given.
-The in-depth Bruhat decomposition example is investigated across Sections~\ref{sec3} and~\ref{sec:Taylor}, with the latter concluding by drawing together the necessary results to prove Theorem~\ref{introThm}.
-We then comment briefly on a {\sf GAP} implementation of our Bruhat decomposition algorithm in Section~\ref{sec5}.
+The in-depth Bruhat decomposition example is investigated across Sections~\ref{sec3} and~\ref{sec:Taylor}.
+In Section~\ref{sec3} we write a monomial matrix as a product of a diagonal and a signed permutation matrix.
+In Section~\ref{sec:Taylor} we compute the Bruhat decomposition and draw together the necessary results to prove Theorem~\ref{introThm}.
+We then comment briefly on the complexity in Section~\ref{sec6} and on a {\sf GAP} implementation of our Bruhat decomposition algorithm in Section~\ref{sec5}.